Relative calibration of the LIGO and Virgo detectors using astrophysical events from their third observing run: Simulations

-Before applying our method to the O3 detections, we test it on simulations.
-To do this, we first consider the likelihood $\mathcal{L}_1$ on the SNR ratio.
-Since we will use the events reported by MBTA in the O3 catalogs passing the selection criteria defined in section \ref{method} (i.e. 32 HL, 5 VL and 1 VH), we draw $60$ similar independent scenarios in the BBH simulated signals without any calibration errors ($C_{\mathrm{HL}}=1$ and $C_{\mathrm{VL}}=~1$).
+To do this, we first consider the likelihood $\mathcal{L}_1$ on the SNR ratio and the time of flight.
+We draw $60$ independent scenarios in the BBH simulated signals without any calibration errors ($C_{\mathrm{HL}}=1$ and $C_{\mathrm{VL}}=~1$).
+Each one of these scenarios contains the same numbers of coincident detections as the ones reported by MBTA in the O3 catalogs passing the selection criteria defined in section \ref{method} (i.e. 32 HL, 5 VL and 1 VH).
+The simulated coincident detections are sampled uniformly in time over O3.
 Then, we perform a MLE for each draw, after removing the simulated detections from the set of BBH injections used to build the expected distribution of SNR ratio and time of flight.
-We assume a uniform prior on the relative calibration factors with $C_{\mathrm{HL}}\in~[0.875,1.125]$ and $C_{\mathrm{VL}}\in~[0.70,1.30]$.
+The MLE is done over values of $C_{\mathrm{HL}}\in~[0.875,1.125]$ and $C_{\mathrm{VL}}\in~[0.70,1.30]$.

 In figure \ref{fig:loglikeli1_MC15} we show an example of a typical log-likelihood $\ln(\mathcal{L}_1)$ for one of the simulations.
 In this specific case, the relative calibration factors are estimated to $C_{\mathrm{HL}} = 0.995 \pm 0.035$ and $C_{\mathrm{VL}} =~0.928^{+0.120}_{-0.108}$, with the $1\sigma$ uncertainty on the relative calibration factors computed from the profile log-likelihoods as $\ln(\mathcal{L}_1)_{\mathrm{max}}-0.5$ \cite{LikelihoodUncertainty:2018}.